Informfully/Experiments/experiments/recsys_2025/README.md

 Once installed, you can simply load and access the framework like any library/external dependency.

 Please see the [Official Guide](https://cornac.readthedocs.io/en/v2.3.0/user/index.html) for installation instructions.
-And see our online documentation for a detailed [System Overview](https://informfully.readthedocs.io/en/latest/recommenders.html).
+For a detailed overview, see our online documentation at [System Overview](https://informfully.readthedocs.io/en/latest/recommenders.html).

 We share a complete collection of all our recommendations in [final recommendations](./final_recommendations/README.md).